Sorry, you need to enable JavaScript to visit this website.

 Postgraduate Study

-• to give students the opportunity to acquire expertise in the domain of their specific research interests
+• give students the opportunity to acquire or develop skills and expertise relevant to their research interests.

 Learning outcomes